supaglue-labs/supaglue/docs/docs/privacy.md

 * **Third-party platforms and social media networks.** If you have enabled features or functionality that connect the Service to a third-party platform (such as by logging in to the Service using your account with the third-party), we may disclose the personal information that you authorized us to share.
 We do not control the third party's use of your personal information.
 * **Professional advisors.** Professional advisors, such as lawyers, auditors, bankers and insurers, where necessary in the course of the professional services that they render to us.
 * **Authorities and others.** Law enforcement, government authorities, and private parties, as we believe in good faith to be necessary or appropriate for the [compliance and protection purposes](#_Compliance_and_operations.) described above.
-* **Business transferees.** Acquirers and other relevant participants in business transactions (or negotiations and diligence for such transactions) involving a corporate divestiture, merger, consolidation, acquisition, reorganization, sale or other disposition of all or any portion of the business or assets of, or equity interests in, Supergrain or our affiliates (including, in connection with a bankruptcy or similar proceedings).
+* **Business transferees.** Acquirers and other relevant participants in business transactions (or negotiations and diligence for such transactions) involving a corporate divestiture, merger, consolidation, acquisition, reorganization, sale or other disposition of all or any portion of the business or assets of, or equity interests in, Supaglue or our affiliates (including, in connection with a bankruptcy or similar proceedings).

 ## Your choices
 You have the following choices with respect to your personal information.